 Valuables Means assets acquired as stores of value that do not deteriorate in value over time and are not used in a production process.
 Value of funds Means the institution's internal funds transfer pricing rate for a liability.
 The price is established by the institution's treasury area and 'credited' to the relevant business area.
-This includes: liquidity, term, cash, interest rate, prepayment, optionality, and basis risks; and strategic pricing, regulatory cost (excluding capital costs), cross-subsidisation and liquidity mismatch.
+This should include includes: • liquidity, term, cash, interest rate, prepayment, optionality, and basis risks; and strategic pricing, regulatory cost (excluding capital costs), cross-subsidisation and liquidity mismatch.

-Where there are multiple values of funds within a line item, report the weighted average of these amounts.
-Variable interest rate Means interest rates that fluctuate over the term , or life, of the agreement.
+Where there are multiple values of funds within a line item, the value reported should represent report the weighted average of these amounts.
+Variable interest rate Means interest rates that fluctuate over the term, or life, of the agreement, causing.
 Fluctuations in interest rates generally occur at the discretion of the lender and/or in response to movements in some other interest rate or other variable specified in the contract.
-These fluctuations in interest rates may result in changes to required payments or length of the agreement.
+These fluctuations in interest rates may result in changes in either theto required payments or length of the agreement.
+It includes: • finance whose rate of interest is fixed at the start of the agreement and will remain fixed for less than the first 12 months.